 • To read all the assigned material of the module for the week it is assigned;

 • To participate actively in seminar discussions;

 • To submit on time the module’s essays by the specified deadline (if an essay is handed in past the deadline, it automatically loses 5 points a day until it receives a mark of zero).

 If you don’t meet these terms, then realize that you have prevented someone else from gaining admission to the seminar – someone who might have been a more responsible participant – and your actions will affect our willingness to accommodate future students from your home institution.

 The academic essay in the UK asks you to make a critical argument about your topic in ways that go beyond just demonstrating that you can cite previous scholarship.
-We read the essay as an intellectual engagement with texts and ideas aimed at a moderately informed reader.
-This means we ask you to be more of an independent thinker (see Kant, "What is Enlightenment?").
-Consequently, we take plagiarism – the use of language or ideas taken from an unacknowledged, uncited source – to be a serious breach of the academic conversation.
+We read the essay as an intellectual engagement with texts and ideas aimed at an informed reader.
+This means we ask you to be more of an independent thinker (see Kant, “What is Enlightenment?”).
+Consequently, we take plagiarism – the use of language or ideas taken from an unacknowledged, uncited source – to be a serious breach of academic protocol.

 To help guide you on what we expect of an essay, we recommend that you purchase and read two inexpensive books (available from our bookstore or through on-line purchasing):

 They Say/I Say: The Moves that Matter in Academic Writing, by Gerald Graff and Cathy Birkenstein (Norton)

 Writing with Sources: A Guide for Students, Gordon S. Harvey (Hackett)